moorepants/eme185/content/pages/microcontroller-tutorial-part-02.rst

-enough, many sensors (including our own eyes) will not be able to detect that the actuator (e.g. an LED) is actually turning on and off, but instead it will detect an intermediate output roughly corresponding to the equivalent voltagelevel.
+enough, many sensors (including our own eyes) will not be able to detect that the actuator (e.g. an LED) is actually turning on and off, but instead it will detect an intermediate output roughly corresponding to the equivalent voltage level.
 For mechanical systems, such as DC motors, the mechanical dynamics are often slow enough with respect to the PWM signal that their output will actually smoothly vary.